1mckenna/crackerjack-docker/README.md

 ## SSL via Reverse Proxy (i.e. traefik)
 * If you're planning to utilize a reverse proxy to serve the application, this can be easily done by modifying the start.sh script to comment out the standard configuration and uncomment the related variables and dockerCMD under the Reverse Proxy Section (sample values have been left as an example).
-* The logs for gunicorn are being logged to /var/log/gunicorn.log inside the conatiner if you're wanting to bind mount them.
+* The logs for gunicorn are being logged to /var/log/gunicorn.log inside the container if you're wanting to bind mount them.
-  * You can customize the logging by modifyng entrypoint.sh and rerunning build.sh
+  * Additionally, you can customize the logging by modifyng entrypoint.sh and rerunning build.sh

 ## Persistent Data
 * If you are wanting to persist data you need to set your volume mount to /root/crackerjack/data as all persistant data is stored here.